Bach is Back

 In the wake of a 2017 scandal that drew international publicity and threatened the festival’s survival, OBF on Jan.
 23 announced the names of three finalists vying to become its new artistic director.

-The candidates are Miguel Harth-Bedoya, former conductor of the Eugene Symphony (1996-2002), who is finishing a nearly 20-year run as the music director of the Fort Worth Symphony Orchestra; Craig Hella Johnson, founder and artistic director of the Emmy Award-winning Austin choir Conspirare and a respected contemporary composer in his own right; and Julian Wachner, director of music and the arts at Trinity Church Wall Street in New York City and a scholar of early music.
+The candidates are Miguel Harth-Bedoya, former conductor of the Eugene Symphony (1996-2002), who is finishing a nearly 20-year run as the music director of the Fort Worth Symphony Orchestra; Craig Hella Johnson, founder and artistic director of the Grammy Award-winning Austin choir Conspirare and a respected contemporary composer in his own right; and Julian Wachner, director of music and the arts at Trinity Church Wall Street in New York City and a scholar of early music.

 The new artistic director will step into a leadership vacuum at OBF.
 The festival, which marks its 50th birthday this summer, has no executive director — the position was eliminated in 2019 — and hasn’t had an artistic director since August 2017, when Matthew Halls was inexplicably fired from his job.